Sri Lanka beauty queen’s crown plucked by former winner gone rogue

 According to local media, De Silva, who fled Sunday’s ceremony in tears, had the crown returned to her Tuesday.
 Officials said Jurie has been asked to apologize to De Silva for her outburst.

-Sri Lanka’s beauty Queen is not the only woman to lose her crown in recent days.
-Papua New Guinea’s Miss World winner Lucy Maino, who also represented the country as co-captain of the 2019 national team, was “released” from her role after sharing a video to TikTok of her twerking, The Guardian reported Wednesday.
+Sri Lanka’s beauty queen is not the only woman to lose her crown in recent days.
+Lucy Maino, Miss Papua New Guinea, who also represented the country as co-captain of the 2019 national soccer team, was “released” from her role after sharing a video to TikTok of her twerking, the Guardian reported Wednesday.

 Fans defended Maino’s dancing, and a former contestant told the Guardian that the affair was a result of deep-seated misogyny.

-The Miss Pacific islands Pageant committee said in a statement its “core purpose is empowerment of women,” adding that it works to promote “the virtues of confidence, self-worth, integrity, and community service with a parallel focus on education.”
+The Miss Pacific Islands Pageant committee said in a statement its “core purpose is empowerment of women,” adding that it works to promote “the virtues of confidence, self-worth, integrity, and community service with a parallel focus on education.”

 Read more: